JellyBookOrg/JellyBook/README.md

  - For the download completed screen I want to add a image or gif of a jellyfish reading a book (credit to thornbill on the Matrix server for that idea)
  - I want to improve the UI on the main menu screne and have a progress bar on already read books
  - Eat hot chip!
+ - Add .cbr file support (RAR is propietary and therefore issues come up with licensing for a decoder)